Diether Kunerth

-Diether Kunerth (born 1940 in Freiwaldau) is a contemporary artist who lives in Ottobeuren, Upper Swabia.
+Diether Kunerth (10 August 1940 – 11 December 2024) was a German contemporary artist who lived in Ottobeuren, Upper Swabia.

-Life
+Life and career

 Diether Kunerth was born in 1940 in Freiwaldau in the Reichsgau Sudetenland.
-He studied from 1960 to 1967 at the Academy of Fine Arts, Munich and was master-class student of Prof. Kirchner.
+He studied from 1960 to 1967 at the Academy of Fine Arts in Munich, where he was a master-class student of Prof. Kirchner.

-Kunerth soon turned his back on the city to work in Ottobeuren.
-Without being subject to the constraints of big-city art business, he developed a large and extensive oeuvre.
-In consideration of Kunerth's artistic significance, the municipality of Ottobeuren established the Museum für zeitgenössische Kunst – Diether Kunerth (museum for contemporary art – Diether Kunerth), which cost 4.7 Mio Euro and was co-funded by the federal state of Bavaria und the EU.
-The museum opened on May 24, 2014.
+Kunerth soon left Munich to work in Ottobeuren, where he expanded his body of work.
+In consideration of Kunerth's artistic significance, the municipality of Ottobeuren established the Museum of Contemporary Art – Diether Kunerth (German: Museum für zeitgenössische Kunst – Diether Kunerth), which cost €4.7 million to construct and was co-funded by the state of Bavaria and the EU.
+The museum opened on 24 May 2014.

+Kunerth died on 11 December 2024, at the age of 84.